AdamSpitz/AdamSpitz.github.io/pages/crypto-scandals.md

 With any sort of "crypto" project, it's important to understand which parts of it are made of code and which parts are made of humans.

-e.g. FTX was a normal company run by humans.
-It was an exchange - that is, a business that enabled its users to trade various kinds of crypto assets (like BTC and ETH and so on).
-The thing that went wrong with FTX wasn't that there was some sort of flaw in BTC or ETH or whatever; the thing that went wrong with FTX was that the humans running it did shady things that they weren't supposed to be allowed to do (lending out its users' assets).
+For example, FTX (which made headlines as a big "crypto" thingy that collapsed) was a normal company run by humans.
+It was an exchange - that is, a business that enabled its users to trade various kinds of assets (which just happened to be crypto assets like BTC and ETH and so on).
+The thing that went wrong with FTX wasn't that there was some sort of flaw in BTC or ETH or whatever; the thing that went wrong with FTX was that the humans running it did shady things that they weren't supposed to do (lending out its users' assets).

 This is exactly the problem that crypto *fixes*.

-For example, contrast FTX with another project called [Uniswap](https://uniswap.org/), which is a *decentralized* exchange - like FTX, it enables its users to trade various kinds of crypto assets, but instead of being made of humans, it is (mostly) made of code.
+It's useful to contrast FTX with another project called [Uniswap](https://uniswap.org/), which is a *decentralized* exchange - like FTX, it enables its users to trade various kinds of crypto assets, but instead of being made of humans, it is (mostly) made of code.
 You can look at the code for Uniswap and see that it just *cannot* do the bad thing that FTX did, because there is just nothing in its code that does that.

+The high-level vision in the crypto world is that we'd love to keep on replacing more and more organizations-made-of-humans (especially the ones handling important stuff like money) with code that verifiably just does what it's supposed to do.
+It's also standard advice in the crypto world *not* to leave your assets in the custody of centralized exchanges (like FTX); move your assets to a wallet that you control, and then use decentralized exchanges like Uniswap.
+FTX wasn't a crypto failure, it was a great example of why we really *need* crypto.

 That's the story with most of the scandals the news keeps telling you about.